Tristaro/School-Work-2024-2025/MediaCom/Test.md

 - Summary of how AI-driven analytics and real-time audience feedback have transformed filmmaking.
 - Reiteration of key examples (Netflix’s AI content strategy, AI-generated marketing, Hollywood’s trend toward safe, data-backed storytelling).
 - Final thoughts on balancing AI’s benefits with the need for artistic creativity and originality in cinema.

-Would you like any adjustments or more details in specific sections?